 Tolerance of those of Different Faiths and Beliefs

-Religious Education lessons and PSHE lessons reinforce messages of tolerance and respect for others.
+- Religious Education lessons and PSHE lessons and assemblies reinforce messages of tolerance and respect for others.

 At Langshott we will actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.